TransformDevTeam/git-practice/README.md

 Hi Transformers!
 This repository is meant for us to practice our git skills before we develop our app.
+If youre comfortable doing so, please do the following tasks:

 Task 1: